-- Boil them for only 7-10 minutes until just tender.
-A fork should push into one easily.
+- Boil them for only 7-10 minutes until just fork tender.
+A fork should push into one easily but not break it into soft pieces.
 The time will vary depending on how big your potatoes are.

 - I find sea salt flakes are the best to add in right at the end.

 - Don’t skip the parsley.
 It adds a really nice freshness to the butter and garlic flavours